What should limited company owners know about bookkeeping?

 It is worth bearing in mind that outsourced bookkeepers or accountants can often save companies a lot of time, due to their experience in completing bookkeeping tasks.

-Should you choose to do your bookkeeping in-house, review the lists below for some tasks you can expect.
-Although in most cases, you will use cloud-based accounting software (and/or an accountant) to minimise the amount of time you – as a business owner – have to spend keeping your records up-to-date.
+However, in most cases, you will use cloud-based accounting software (and/or an accountant) to minimise the amount of time you – as a business owner – have to spend keeping your records up-to-date.

-Regular
+Regular Tasks

-• Cash monitoring – your cash status should be monitored on an ongoing basis to ensure you have enough money to cover payments.
+• Cash monitoring: Your cash status should be monitored on an ongoing basis to ensure you have enough money to cover payments.

 • Outgoing payment strategy – you can often gain discounts by making early payments, and you must also track money you owe to suppliers so that you do not miss any payments due.

-Periodical
+Periodical Tasks

 Other bookkeeping tasks are done infrequently but are no less important.
 These include: